sahil87098/Bike_sales/README.md

 In the initial data preparation phase, we performed the following tasks:

--Data cleaning and formatting.
+- Data cleaning and formatting.
--Advanced dta segmentation.
+- Advanced dta segmentation.
--Insightful Data Visualization.
+- Insightful Data Visualization.
--Reporting and Presentation
+- Reporting and Presentation